MichaelCurrin/dev-cheatsheets/cheatsheets/sql/advanced/top-results.md

 Here we add up the spending by each department per year and then get the top 10 values (and names) in each year.

 Using `*` here means that the rank column is in the output, but you can remove that if you want.

+Note the partition is just on `year`, so we get the top 10 values for each year and their corresponding name.

 ```sql
 WITH by_dept_year AS (